 LinkedIn Redesign

-Redesigning LinkedIn's job search for first-generation job seekers who face hidden barriers in the hiring process.
+Redesigning LinkedIn's job search for first-generation job seekers who face hidden barriers in the hiring process — grounded in 25 survey responses and 4 user interviews.

 UX Research